mscharlock/docs/articles/quickstart/native/android/_includes/_login.md

 After authentication, the browser redirects the user to your application with the authentication result.
 The SDK captures the result and parses it.

 ::: note
-You do not need to declare a specific `intent-filter` for your activity, because you have defined the manifest placeholders with your Auth0 **Domain** and **Scheme** values.
+You do not need to declare a specific `intent-filter` for your activity, because you have defined the manifest placeholders with your Auth0 **Domain** and **Scheme** values and the library will handle the redirection for you.
 :::

 The `AndroidManifest.xml` file should look like this: